Sir Clive Woodward is the Former England RFU Coach.

 Furthermore, he was the British Olympic Director of Elite Performance.

-Woodward became the first full-time coach to the England Rugby team in September 1997.
+Woodward became the first full-time coach of the England Rugby team in September 1997.

 Clive attended Loughborough University and graduated with a Sports Science degree and a teaching qualification (PGCE).